 Moved by Nelson, seconded by Gartin, to put Greek parking reductions on the list for staff to prepare a work plan and have it prioritized after the LUPP workshop.
+Vote on Motion: 6-0.
+Motion declared carried unanimously.

-Mr. Schainker said that two other pending issues, both dealing with signage, were not time-sensitive, and due to the lateness of the hour, could wait.
+Mr. Schainker said that two other pending issues, both dealing with signage, were not timesensitive, and due to the lateness of the hour, could wait.